Spirituality Teacher/Akashic Record Reader and Freelance Choreographer

 Joel Hall Dancers & Center

-Ms. Sinclair holds a BA in dance from Columbia College of Chicago, a secondary teacher’s certification from Northeastern Illinois University and an MA in Theatre from Northwestern University.
+Jyoti holds a BA in Dance from Columbia College of Chicago, a secondary teacher’s certification from Northeastern Illinois University, and an MA in Theatre from Northwestern University.

 Chicago's Notable LGBTQ Executives

 In 2018, Jacqueline was included on the first ever Crain's Chicago Business Notable LGBTQ Executives list.
 The LGBTQ leaders come from a wide range of sectors—finance, tech, nonprofits, media, the arts and more.
 All have demonstrated that they are advancing their industries, workplace equality and civic engagement in Chicago.
 Learn More

 SummerDance 2019 is a celebration of dance in Chicago!
 Read about the Joel Hall Dancers performance of Y2 Day here.
 Learn More

 In the summer of 2018, the Chicago Tribune featured Jacqueline Sinclair's appointment of Artistic Directorship and Joel Hall's move to Emeritus.
 Celebrating the 45-year Urban Jazz Dance history and the new vision for the future.
 Learn More